gary-kim/riotchat/README.md

 # Riot Chat for Nextcloud

+Riot Chat for Nextcloud allows you to install Riot easily through Nextcloud and join the Matrix decentralized communication network.

+This app does not include a Matrix server, only the client.
+You will have to either set up your own Matrix homeserver, rent one, or use a public one.

+This project is not affiliated, associated, authorized, endorsed by, or in any way officially connected with Riot.im, or any of its subsidiaries or its affiliates.

+The name Riot.im as well as related names, marks, emblems and images are registered trademarks of their respective owners.

+The upstream project can be found at [https://github.com/vector-im/riot-web](https://github.com/vector-im/riot-web).

 ### Installation

 This Nextcloud app is not yet available on the Nextcloud App Store.
 Until then, follow these steps to install this app: